Medicare Planning Checklist

 New to Medicare and you do not have an Employer Group option?

 - A few months before your 65th birthday, check with your doctors to see if they accept Original Medicare.
-Next, find out if they accept any other Medicare plans.
+Next, find out if they accept the Rocky Mountain Health Plans Medicare Cost Plans.

 - If you are receiving your Social Security benefits, the Social Security Administration (SSA) will automatically enroll you in Medicare Part A. Your effective date is typically the first of the month you turn 65.